laxmimerit/LangGraph-and-Ollama/11. RAG Applications/debug_logs/retrieved_reranked_docs.md

 --- Document 1 ---
-company_name: apple
-fiscal_year: 2023
 source_file: apple 10-k 2023.pdf
 doc_type: 10-k
+page: 36
+company_name: apple
 file_hash: 068176ab665682096a79859d73b805c7b2fda05331e503f26d893b582353464e
-page: 23
+fiscal_year: 2023

 Content:

+## Apple Inc.

+## Notes to Consolidated Financial Statements

+## Note 1 - Summary of Significant Accounting Policies

-## Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+## Basis of Presentation and Preparation

-The following discussion should be read in conjunction with the consolidated financial statements and accompanying notes included in Part II, Item 8 of this Form 10-K. This Item generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022.
-Discussions of 2021 items and year-toyear comparisons between 2022 and 2021 are not included, and can be found in 'Management's Discussion and Analysis of Financial Condition and Results of Operations' in Part II, Item 7 of the Company's Annual Report on Form 10-K for the fiscal year ended September 24, 2022.

-## Fiscal Period
+The consolidated financial statements include the accounts of Apple Inc. and its wholly owned subsidiaries.
+The preparation of these consolidated financial statements and accompanying notes in conformity with GAAP requires the use of management estimates.
+Certain prior period amounts in the consolidated financial statements and accompanying notes have been reclassified to conform to the current period's presentation.

 The Company's fiscal year is the 52- or 53-week period that ends on the last Saturday of September.
-An additional week is included in the first fiscal quarter every five or six years to realign the Company's fiscal quarters with calendar quarters, which occurred in the first quarter of 2023.
+An additional week is included in the first fiscal quarter every five or six years to realign the Company's fiscal quarters with calendar quarters, which occurred in the first fiscal quarter of 2023.
 The Company's fiscal year 2023 spanned 53 weeks, whereas fiscal years 2022 and 2021 spanned 52 weeks each.
+Unless otherwise stated, references to particular years, quarters, months and periods refer to the Company's fiscal years ended in September and the associated quarters, months and periods of those fiscal years.

-## Fiscal Year Highlights
+## Revenue

-The Company's total net sales were $383.3 billion and net income was $97.0 billion during 2023.

-The Company's total net sales decreased 3% or $11.0 billion during 2023 compared to 2022.
-The weakness in foreign currencies relative to the U.S. dollar accounted for more than the entire year-over-year decrease in total net sales, which consisted primarily of lower net sales of Mac and iPhone, partially offset by higher net sales of Services.

-The Company announces new product, service and software offerings at various times during the year.
-Significant announcements during fiscal year 2023 included the following:

-First Quarter 2023:

-- iPad and iPad Pro;
-- Next-generation Apple TV 4K; and
-- MLS Season Pass, a Major League Soccer subscription streaming service.
+The Company records revenue net of taxes collected from customers that are remitted to governmental authorities.

+## Share-Based Compensation

+The Company recognizes share-based compensation expense on a straight-line basis for its estimate of equity awards that will ultimately vest.

+## Cash Equivalents

+All highly liquid investments with maturities of three months or less at the date of purchase are treated as cash equivalents.

+## Marketable Securities

+The cost of securities sold is determined using the specific identification method.

-## Second Quarter 2023:
+## Inventories

-- MacBook Pro 14', MacBook Pro 16' and Mac mini; and
-- Second-generation HomePod.

-Third Quarter 2023:

-- MacBook Air 15', Mac Studio and Mac Pro;
-- Apple Vision Pro™, the Company's first spatial computer featuring its new visionOS™, expected to be available in early calendar year 2024; and
-- iOS 17, macOS Sonoma, iPadOS 17, tvOS 17 and watchOS 10, updates to the Company's operating systems.

-Fourth Quarter 2023:

-- iPhone 15, iPhone 15 Plus, iPhone 15 Pro and iPhone 15 Pro Max; and
-- Apple Watch Series 9 and Apple Watch Ultra 2.

-In May 2023, the Company announced a new share repurchase program of up to $90 billion and raised its quarterly dividend from $0.23 to $0.24 per share beginning in May 2023.
-During 2023, the Company repurchased $76.6 billion of its common stock and paid dividends and dividend equivalents of $15.0 billion.
+Inventories are measured using the first-in, first-out method.

+## Property, Plant and Equipment

+Depreciation on property, plant and equipment is recognized on a straight-line basis.

+## Derivative Instruments

+The Company presents derivative assets and liabilities at their gross fair values in the Consolidated Balance Sheets.

+## Income Taxes

+The Company records certain deferred tax assets and liabilities in connection with the minimum tax on certain foreign earnings created by the Act.

-## Macroeconomic Conditions
+## Leases

-Macroeconomic conditions, including inflation, changes in interest rates, and currency fluctuations, have directly and indirectly impacted, and could in the future materially impact, the Company's results of operations and financial condition.
+The Company combines and accounts for lease and nonlease components as a single lease component for leases of corporate, data center and retail facilities.

 --- Document 2 ---
-source_file: apple 10-k 2023.pdf
 doc_type: 10-k
 fiscal_year: 2023
+company_name: apple
 page: 52
-company_name: apple
+source_file: apple 10-k 2023.pdf
 file_hash: 068176ab665682096a79859d73b805c7b2fda05331e503f26d893b582353464e

 Content: